Talking about feelings

 Naming emotions

-Help them to ‘label’ their emotions.
+Help them to label their emotions.
 When they express an emotion let them know what it is called.

+Say things like: ‘Show me what a happy/worried face looks like.”
 Take turns so they can learn from you.

 Feelings about school